What is IPL?

 What is the difference between IPL and laser treatments?

 Intense Pulsed Light (IPL) uses a much broader spectrum of specifically filtered light than most lasers.
 Both traditional lasers and IPL devices are designed to treat specific targets in the skin like pigment from sun damage, broken blood vessels or unwanted hair.
 However, IPL is suitable for a wider range of hair colors and skin types than laser.
 The broad spectrum of IPL light also results in better penetration and treats a greater number of hair follicles.
 IPL causes less damage to the surrounding skin than lasers and, therefore, the risk of hyper or hypo pigmentation is much lower.
-Because ST MEDI SPA IPL treats a much larger area of skin per light pulse than laser, the treatment is much faster.
+IPL treats a much larger area of skin per light pulse than laser, the treatment is much faster.
 Both IPL skin and IPL hair removal treatments are less painful than laser skin and laser hair removal technology – there is no recovery or downtime and no anesthesia is required.
 IPL may also produce longer-lasting results.

 Is IPL painful?

 Our clients report that the IPL treatment are not painful and actually feels more like the sensation of a rubber band snapping against the skin.